 This Article provides definitions for terms in this Guide that are technical in nature or that otherwise may not reflect a common usage of the term.
-If a term is not defined in this Article, then existing City Code definitions should be used.
+If a term is not defined in this Article, then the Community Development Department should determine the correct definition of the term.